-THE BASS FEDERATION OF CONNECTICUT TBF of CT Who we are and what we do!
+THE BASS FEDERATION OF CONNECTICUT (TBF of CT)

 The TBF is a group of fishermen (and women) who enjoy fishing tournaments, but still want to enjoy the fun of fishing with friends.
 While we are competitive, most of us don't really aspire to become pros as much as we do to have a good time and learn from other fishermen.
 We have a tournament trail, open tournaments, youth programs, member insurance, a State Team and each year we send two members to fish the TBF "Nationals".
 Over the next few paragraphs we will try to break it all down for a better understanding of what we do.

 The costs to be a member of the TBF of CT are quite simple and relatively cheap.
 To join our organization will cost $85.00 per year. $35.00 FLW dues; $15.00 National TBF dues; $35.00 State TBF dues.
 As you see we do require that all of our members are also members of FLW and TBF National.
 These are the organizations that support us and allow us to have an organization that is not limited by our state boundaries.
 These are also the organizations who provide us with an insurance policy which covers EVERY MEMBER for our events at the club and state levels.
 This insurance alone would cost more than the total cost of membership, if each of the clubs were to purchase it.
 We do not mandate that our members sell any raffle tickets or attend any functions.
 We do ask that our members support us by fishing some of the opens and fishing to qualify for the State Team, but neither of these things is mandatory at any level.
 Our goal is to keep the costs and obligations to a minimum, while providing the maximum opportunities to our membership.